-The details of the nine evaluation criteria are explained further in Table 8 for threshold criteria and Table 9 for primary balancing criterion.
-The alternatives evaluation for MRS-04 is presented by criteria in the following subsections.
+The details of the 9 evaluation criteria are explained further in Table 8 for threshold criteria and in Table 9 for the primary balancing criterion.
+The alternatives evaluation for MRS-05 is presented, by criteria type, in the following subsections.